spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 **Step 2.** Open the `FPS-Development` Scene in your Unity Editor.
 The Scene file is located in `Assets/Fps/Scene`.

+**Step 3.** Disable the `SimulatedPlayerCoordinatorWorker` prefab in the Scene.
+This will prevent any simulated player clients from spawning.

 **Step 3.** Press **Play** in your Unity Editor to play the game.

 You'll know that your previous changes have worked if you can see a `HealthPickup` entity in the inspector, and find a floating health pack when running around in-game.
-Currently it just sits there, inert.
+Currently it just floats there.
 If you walk into it, nothing happens.
 Let's fix that!

 ![In-game view of the health pickup prefab]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-visible-1.png)